-With a few weeks left before winter begins to settle in, many gardeners are taking final passes at their lawns and gardens.
+As the weather cools and summer draws to a close, many gardeners are getting lawns and gardens back in order.
 No reason the yard shouldn’t shine right up until the first snowfall, right?

 When you’re a pet owner and animal lover, though, there are several things to keep in mind to help keep pets safe as you go about your gardening and lawn care this fall.